pifroggi/vs_tiletools/README.md

 ## Spatial Functions
 * ### Tile
   Splits each frame into tiles of fixed dimensions to reduce resource requirements.
 Outputs a clip with all tiles in order.
+All filters applied to the tiled clip should be spatial only.
   ```python
   import vs_tiletools
   clip = vs_tiletools.tile(clip, width=256, height=256, overlap=16, padding="mirror")